How to Practice Typing Without Getting Bored

 What makes a good typing game?

-• Short rounds: 30 to 90 seconds keeps attention high.
+- Short rounds: 30 to 90 seconds keeps attention high.

-Mini-challenges that keep you focused
+Mini challenges that keep typing practice focused

 1) Accuracy streak challenge